 Citigroup has already lured some credit traders from rival firms including Morgan Stanley’s Nick Gray, the bank said earlier this month.
 In June it hired Bjoern Wiegelmann from Deutsche Bank and Nicolas Dujols from Capula Investment Management LLP, a $13 billion hedge fund firm.

 In credit sales, Citigroup hired Pepijn Voorn from Bank of America Corp.
-(BAC), Anju Kapur from Lloyds Banking Group Plc (LLOY) and Christopher de Simencourt, formerly with Natixis (KN), the U.S. bank said last month.
+(BAC:US), Anju Kapur from Lloyds Banking Group Plc (LLOY) and Christopher de Simencourt, formerly with Natixis (KN), the U.S. bank said last month.

 Other parts of Citigroup are under pressure to cut jobs.
 The bank disclosed plans to eliminate about 1,200 workers from the securities and banking division in January and said in February it won’t make “meaningful investments” in the business this year.
 The unit, overseen by Jamie Forese, includes trading and investment banking.